Haivision/srt-rfc/draft-sharabayko-srt.md

 doesn't allocate resources, thus mitigating a potential DoS attack that might be perpetrated by flooding the Listener with handshake commands.

+##### The Induction Request

 The Caller begins by sending the INDUCTION handshake which contains the following significant fields:

+- Destination SRT Socket ID: 0.
-- Version: MUST always be 4
+- HS Version: MUST always be 4.
-- Encryption Field: 0
+- Encryption Field: 0.
 - Extension Field: 2
 - Handshake Type: INDUCTION
 - SRT Socket ID: SRT Socket ID of the Caller
 - SYN Cookie: 0.
+- There MUST be no HS extensions.

-The Destination Socket ID of the SRT packet header in this message is 0, which is interpreted as a connection request.
+The Destination SRT Socket ID of the SRT packet header in this message is 0, which is interpreted as a connection request.

 The handshake version number is set to 4 in this initial handshake.
 This is due to the initial design of SRT that was to be compliant with the UDT protocol {{GHG04b}} on which it is based.

+##### The Induction Response

 The Listener responds with the following:

-- Version: 5
+- HS Version: 5.
-- Encryption Field: Advertised cipher family and block size
+- Encryption Field: Advertised cipher family and block size.
-- Extension Field: SRT magic code 0x4A17
+- Extension Field: SRT magic code 0x4A17.
 - Handshake Type: INDUCTION
 - SRT Socket ID: Socket ID of the Listener
 - SYN Cookie: a cookie that is crafted based on host, port and current time with 1 minute accuracy to avoid SYN flooding attack {{RFC4987}}.
+- There MUST be no HS extensions.

 At this point the Listener still does not know if the Caller is SRT or UDT, and it responds with the same set of values regardless of whether the Caller is SRT or UDT.

-If the party is SRT, it does interpret the values in Version and Extension Field.
-If it receives the value 5 in Version, it understands that it comes from an SRT party, so it knows that it should prepare the proper handshake messages phase.
-It also checks the following:

-- whether the Extension Flags contains the magic value 0x4A17; otherwise the connection is rejected.
-This is a contingency for the case where someone who, in an attempt to extend UDT independently, increases the Version value to 5 and tries to test it against SRT;

-- whether the Encryption Flags contain a non-zero value, which is interpreted as an advertised cipher family and block size.

-A legacy UDT party completely ignores the values reported in Version and Handshake Type.
+A legacy UDT party completely ignores the values reported in the HS Version and the Handshake Type field.
 It is, however, interested in the SYN Cookie value, as this must be passed to the next phase.
 It does interpret these fields, but only in the "conclusion" message.

 #### The Conclusion Phase

-Once the Caller gets the SYN cookie from the Listener, it sends the CONCLUSION handshake to the Listener.
+##### The Conclusion Request

+The SRT caller receives the Induction Response from the SRT listener.
+The SRT caller MUST check the Induction response from the SRT listener.

+If the HS Version value is 5, the response came from SRT, and the handshake version 5 procedure is performed as covered below.
+If the HS Version value is 4, the legacy handshake procedure can be applied if supported.
+The procedure is deprecated and is not covered here.
+The caller MAY reject the connection with the `SRT_REJ_VERSION` reason.
+In this case there is nothing to send to the SRT listener, as there is no connection established at this point.

+The Extension Flags field MUST contain the magic value 0x4A17.
+If it does not, the connection MUST be rejected with rejection reason `SRT_REJ_ROGUE`.
+This is, among other things, a contingency for the case when someone, in an attempt to extend UDT independently, increases the HS Version value to 5 and tries to test it against SRT.
+In this case there is nothing to send to the SRT listener, as there is no connection established at this point.

+If the Encryption Flag field is set to 0 (not advertised), the caller MAY advertise its own cipher and key length.
+If the induction response already advertises a certain value in the Encryption Flag, the caller MAY accept it or force its own value.
+It is RECOMMENDED that if a caller will be sending the content, then it SHOULD force its own value.
+If it expects to receive content from the
+SRT listener, then is it RECOMMENDED that it accepts the value advertised in the Encryption Flag field.

+An alternative behavior MAY be for a caller to take the longer key length in such cases.

+TODO: Receiver TSBPD Delay,  Sender TSBPD Delay.

-The following values are set by the compliant Caller:
+The SRT Caller forms a Conclusion Request.
+The following values of a Handshake packet MUST be set by the compliant Caller:

+- Destination SRT Socket ID: 0.
-- Version: 5
+- HS Version: 5.
-- Handshake Type: CONCLUSION
+- Handshake Type: CONCLUSION.
-- SRT Socket ID: Socket ID of the Caller
+- SRT Socket ID: Socket ID of the Caller.
-- SYN Cookie: the cookie previously received in the induction phase
+- SYN Cookie: the Listener's cookie from the induction response.
-- Encryption Flags: advertised cipher family and block size
+- Encryption Flags: advertised cipher family and block size.
-- Extension Flags: a set of flags that define the extensions provided in the handshake
+- Extension Flags: a set of flags that define the extensions provided in the handshake.
-- The Destination Socket ID in this message is the socket ID that was previously received in the induction phase in the SRT Socket ID field of the handshake structure.

-The Listener responds with the same values shown above, without the cookie (which is not needed here), as well as the extensions for HS Version 5 (which will probably be exactly the same).
+- The Handshake Extension Message {{handshake-extension-msg}} MUST be present in the conclusion response.

+##### The Conclusion Response

+The SRT Listener receives the conclusion request.
-There is not any "negotiation" here.
-If the values passed in the handshake are in any way not acceptable by the other side, the connection will be rejected.
+If the values of the conclusion request are in any way NOT acceptable on the SRT Listener side, the connection MUST be rejected by sending a conclusion response with the Handshake Type field carrying the rejection reason ({{hs-rej-reason}}).

+TODO: latency value.
+Special value 0.

+TODO: Incorrect?
 The only case when the Listener can have precedence over the Caller is the advertised Cipher Family and Block Size (see {{handshake-encr-fld}}) in the Encryption Field of the Handshake.

 The value for latency is always agreed to be the greater of those reported by each party.

+- Destination SRT Socket ID: the SRT Socket ID field value of the previously received conclusion request.

+There is no "negotiation" at this point.

 ### Rendezvous Handshake